 Cardiac Arrest teams are the ambulance at the bottom of the cliff; Medical Emergency Teams are the fence at the top.

-Please click HERE to watch a short video demonstrating how to use the Wellington EWS chart
+Please click HERE to watch a short video demonstrating how to use the old Wellington EWS chart

 (requires QuickTime)